slimylizard/User-Interface-1/README.md

 ## **Team Members:**
 All links will direct to each person's GitHub profile.

-Alexis Panyathong - Front-End Developer (GitHub)
+Alexis Panyathong - Front-End Developer https://github.com/AlexisPanyathong